mbrown1508/microsoftbotframework/README.md

 Start chatting!
 If you followed the above instructions it should repeat back what you type in.

 ## To run this app using the online bot framework
 In order to interact with the Microsoft bot framework you need to have a internet facing https endpoint with a valid certificate.
-I personally use Heroku to host my bot as it is free and simple to use so I will show how I set it up there but you can host it anywhere as long as you meet the above criteria.
+This guide will show how to use gunicorn and heroku to host the application but you can easily use nginx, gunicorn and ubuntu for example.

 #### Create a Microsoft Chatbot
 Go to https://dev.botframework.com/bots.
 Register a bot and generate a 'Microsoft App ID' and 'Microsoft App Secret'.
 Don't worry about the messaging endpoint as we will create that soon.
 Create a config.yaml file in the root of your project and place the following information: